microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 The following example is a button that the user clicks to Accept a prompt.
 The MyAcceptAnimation is a class created using the LottieGen tool.
 The FallbackIconSource will be used rather than the animation when animations can't be played, such as on older versions of Windows that don't support Lottie animations.

+If the end user turns off animations in their system settings, AnimatedIcon will display the final frame of the state transition the controls was in.

 ```xml
 <Button PointerEntered="HandlePointerEntered" PointerExited="HandlePointerExited">